 Hippie artist Bob Waldmire showed up in 1993.
 He set about transforming the 1930s gas station, general store and tourist cabins into what he called the International Route 66 Visitor Center in Hackberry, a perfectly funky stop along the old highway 25 miles east of Kingman.

-Waldmire's father Ed was also a Route 66 entrepreneur.
-He started selling corn dogs at the Cozy Dog Drive-in in Springfield, Ill., in 1946.
+Waldmire's father Ed was also a Route 66 entrepreneur who started selling corn dogs at the Cozy Dog Drive-in in Springfield, Ill., in 1946.

-It includes photos from Hackberry, sketches and a self-portrait of Waldmire with his early 1980s VW camper bus that he drove 250,000 miles over nearly 30 years.
+It includes photos from Hackberry, sketches and a self-portrait of Waldmire with his early 1980s VW camper, a vehicle he drove 250,000 miles over nearly 30 years.

 Inspiration for "Cars" movie

-Waldmire and his bus were said to be an inspiration for Fillmore the VW bus in the 2006 Pixar movie "Cars," but the cartoonist would not forge a deal with the filmmaker that could have been lucrative, according to Crook.
+Waldmire and his bus were said to be an inspiration for Fillmore the VW bus in the 2006 Pixar movie "Cars" and that Lizzie's Curio Shop in the film resembles Hackberry General Store.
+But the cartoonist would not forge a deal with the filmmaker that could have been lucrative for him, Crook said.